hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== ==========================================================

 .. _odt:

 On demand transportation
 ************************

 Some transit agencies force travelers to call them to arrange a pickup at a particular place or stop point.

 Besides, **in data**, the stop times can be "estimated" (with no guarantee on time respect by the agency) or not (the transport agencies should arrive on time).

 After all, the stop points can be standard (such as bus stop or railway station) or "zonal" (where agency can pick you up you anywhere, like a cab).

-That's really responsive locomotion (ɔ).
+That's some kind of "responsive locomotion" (ɔ).

 So public transport lines can mix different methods to pick up travelers: